 The CIRB macro instruction is included in SYS1.MACLIB and must be included in the system at system generation time if the macro instruction is to be used.
-The issuing of this macro instruction causes a supervisor routine (called the exit effector routine) to create an interruption request block (IRB) if one does not already exist for the requesting task.
+The issuing of this macro instruction causes a supervisor routine (called the exit effector routine) to create an interruption request block (IRB).
 In addition, other parameters of this macro instruction may specify the building of a register save area and/or a work area to contain interruption queue elements, which are used by supervisor routines in the scheduling of the execution of user exit routines.